AlainParadis/designschool/_topics/day1-cg1.md

   ### Get Set Up

-  - Set up macOS.
+  - <a href="/setups/mac.html" >Set up macOS</a>.
   - Back up your files.
-  - Connect to college online services.
+  - Connect to <a href="/setups/college-services.html">college online services</a>.
   - Use a mouse every class.
-  - <a href="https://www.apple.com/ca/shop/product/MMEL2AM/A/thunderbolt-3-usb-c-to-thunderbolt-2-adapter" title="Thunderbolt 3 USB-C to Thunderbolt 2 adaptor" target="_blank">Purchase this adaptor</a> to connect to displays.
+  - Optional: If needed, <a href="https://www.apple.com/ca/shop/product/MMEL2AM/A/thunderbolt-3-usb-c-to-thunderbolt-2-adapter" title="Thunderbolt 3 USB-C to Thunderbolt 2 adaptor" target="_blank">purchase this adaptor</a> to connect to displays.
-  - Bring a pair of earphones/headphones to listen to tutorials.
+  - Bring a pair of earphones/headphones to listen to video tutorials.

   #### Software installation